skanikasaini6/KDD_Project/README.md

 ***Data Preperation/preprocessing:***

-1.	importing Features,Stores,Train and Test datasets into jupyter notebook
+1. Importing Features,Stores,Train and Test datasets into jupyter notebook
 2. Understanding information provided in the datasets and looking for types of columns and missing values.
 3. Converting Datatype of Date column to DATETIME from OBJECT
 4. Merging train dataset with store id on stores dataset